peer-open-source/xara-docs/source/index.rst

 ====

 *xara* is a free and open source tool for simulating the nonlinear response of structural and geotechnical systems.
-*xara* is developed by PEER as an alternative front-end to the simulation framework proposed by McKenna (1997).
+*xara* is developed by PEER as an alternative front-end to the simulation framework proposed by `McKenna (1997) <https://opensees.stairlab.io/developer/references.html>`_.
 The design of the interface is distinguished by its emphasis on (1) performance and (2) robustness.